MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/pull-image-to-web-app-fail.md

 ### Solution for Admin user based authentication

-The unauthorized error can be caused by the admin credentials (username, password, or login server) you configured in the variables environment of the web app is incorrect.
+The unauthorized error can be caused by incorrect admin credentials.
+This includes the username, password, or login server you configured in the web app's environment variables.

 To resolve the issue, follow these steps: